MicrosoftDocs/win32/desktop-src/Virtual/cim-concretejob.md

 ---
 title: CIM\_ConcreteJob class
 description: A concrete version of the CIM\_Job class.
-This class represent a generic instantiable unit of work to run, such as a batch or a print job. ms.assetid: '40a091bd-dbb3-4ef2-99c5-ce5fff6c47f2'
+This class represent a generic instantiable unit of work to run, such as a batch or a print job. ms.assetid: 40a091bd-dbb3-4ef2-99c5-ce5fff6c47f2
+keywords:
+- CIM_ConcreteJob class Hyper-V
-keywords: ["CIM_ConcreteJob class Hyper-V", "CIM_ConcreteJob class Hyper-V , described"]
+- CIM_ConcreteJob class Hyper-V , described
 topic_type:
 - apiref
 api_name: